 - By mail (post dated cheques are accepted)

-- At the envelope deposit box (south side of County Hall)
+- Drop-off payment in the envelope deposit box (south side of County Hall)

-- In person at Heartland Hall Contact Office or South Contact Office at South Cooking Lake (located in Firehall)
+- Cheque only at Heartland Hall Contact Office or South Contact Office

-Payment options are available on the back of your 2013 Assessment and Tax Notice (to be mailed in May)
+Payment options are available on the back of your Assessment and Tax Notice (mailed in May).

 July 1 @ 3 per cent

 August 1 @ 6 per cent

 September 1 @ 9 percent

 Properties with tax arrears are subject to the tax recovery and sale process legislated through the Municipal Government Act.